tvanpat/tvanpat/_portfolio/data_model_postgresql.md

 | userId  | INT                |

 <h2> Final Database Schema </h2>
-To enable fast returns on the analytic queries the project database desing used a star schema.
-By using the star schema the database will likely be fully 3NF, but the trade off is queries will return faster.
-As the project dataset is small and the entries are being inserted via a python script the redunacy in the database will have little impact on the actual operation.
+To enable fast returns on the analytic queries the project database design used a star schema.
+By using the star schema, the database will likely be fully 3NF, but the tradeoff is queries will return faster.
+As the project dataset is small and the entries are being inserted via a python script the redundancy in the database will have little impact on the actual operation.

 The star schema database has five tables: **songplays**, **users**, **songs**, **artists**, and **time**.
 The database ERD is shown below: